imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Processes/Use quran for healing.md

 step: ''
 ---

-Link to [Reciting the quran](Initiatives/worship/Reciting%20the%20quran.md): recite the Quran (Fatiha) when ill by putting the hand on the place of affliction
+Link to [Engaging with the quran](Initiatives/worship/Engaging%20with%20the%20quran.md): recite the Quran (Fatiha) when ill by putting the hand on the place of affliction